VigneshwarBoggula/Game-Shop/frontend/README.md

 # Video-Game-Store-Website

 An e-commerence website to purchase products and view content related to video-gaming.
+Built using Next.js for frontend and Node.js for backend.

 ## Before You Begin